 Sponsorship activation examples: using video content

-One of motorsport’s most successful sponsorship activations examples, according to this article, is racer Ken Block’s Gymkhana series on YouTube.
+One of motorsport’s most successful sponsorship activations examples is racer Ken Block’s Gymkhana series on YouTube.
 The video series utilised sponsors in a way that was valuable to the viewer, thus giving the videos organic sharing ability and ensuring that the sponsors – which were highly visible – received as wide an audience as possible.
 Win win!

 In football, top-flight football clubs that have successfully used 360 degree video as part of their sports sponsorship campaigns include Barcelona, Real Madrid and Paris Saint Germain.
 Their use of video let fans into training sessions, immersed them in the clubs in real time, and ultimately demonstrated that these teams are at the cutting edge of technology.